cbib/virhunter/README.md

 # VirHunter

-**VirHunter** is a deep learning method that uses Convolutional Neural Networks (CNNs) and classifies previously assembled contigs to identify potential viral, host and bacterial (contamination) sequences in RNAseq sequencing samples.
+**VirHunter** is a deep learning method that uses Convolutional Neural Networks (CNNs) and a Random Forest Classifier to identify viruses in sequening datasets.
+More precisely, VirHunter classifies previously assembled contigs as viral, host and bacterial (contamination).

 ## System Requirements
 VirHunter installation requires an Unix environment with [python 3.8](http://www.python.org/).